Great to have you with us on yet another excursion into broadcast excellence.

 None of the Democratic leaders seems to have what it takes to appeal to white male voters.

-But if you should happen to be in a room 241 of the Russell Senate office building, you'll find Wayne Galore, pictures of John Wayne in various Arizona settings.
+But if you should happen to be in a room 241 of the Russell Senate office building, you'll find Wayne Galore.

-He's a twofer, a military hero, and a westerner.
+He's a twofer, a military hero, and a Westerner.

-Democrats beware.
+Democrats, beware.

 Okay, Bill Clinton won twice, but he ain't no cowboy.

-So it can be done, but in the Harris poll, Wayne's ahead of Julia Roberts, Clint Eastwood, Mel Gibson, George Clooney, Sean Connery, and Sandra Bullock.
+But in the Harris poll, Wayne's ahead of Julia Roberts, Clint Eastwood, Mel Gibson, George Clooney, Sean Connery, and Sandra Bullock.

-Democrats take note, the Duke is still king.
+Democrats, take note, the Duke is still king.

-Now, what was he really saying?
+Now, what's he really saying?

-And he pretty pretty blunt with this, wouldn't you say?
+Pretty blunt with this, wouldn't you say?

 What's he really saying?